-Coronavirus recession and suspension of H1b premium processing has created a new type of uncomfortable situation for legal visa workers.
+Coronavirus recession has created a new type of uncomfortable situation for legal visa workers.
 Those looking to change H1B employers are scared to join a new company based on USCIS receipt.

 They are afraid of their future job loss or the possible transfer denial by USCIS.
 It is certainly not an easy decision.